Alwin-Lin/Youtube-mobile-player/DesignDoc.md

 ## Code flow
-- Select video from Youtube
+- CUJ-1, Play from Youtube
+  - Add in architechture and lable the flow here instead
   - Youtube [Share] > IntentReciver recives and processes url > IntentReciver sends url to VideoList and PlayVideoActivity via intent > VideoList calls addVideo() > PlayVideoActivity takes url, builds mediaSource, plays video > Exit out to video list
+  - Add in log here
 - Select video from list
   - Clicks on a video > VideoList sends intent to start PlayVideoActivity > Video plays > Exit out to video list
 - Edit video on list